9 Key Aged Care Home Considerations for People Living with Dementia

 Having consistent staff in the dementia unit, with the majority of employees being full time or part time, is very important.
 Regular staff are more likely to understand your loved one’s specific needs, frustrations and personality, and can therefore care for them better.
 A consistent care team also fosters a feeling of safety for a person with dementia, and facilitates improved communications between staff and families.

-8. Can your loved one afford the aged care home?
+7. Can your loved one afford the aged care home?

-9. How big is the unit?
+9. How big is the ward?

-Studies have shown that the physical environment of small-scale living facilities (maximum of 8 residents) can be highly beneficial for people with dementia.
+Studies have shown that the physical environment of small-scale living facilities (up to 8 residents) can be highly beneficial for people with dementia.
 However, the same studies also emphasise the importance of these facilities providing residents with meaningful activities and using the physical environment to its full extent (in other words, small-scale alone isn’t enough).
 Dementia units in Orange are typically around 20 residents, so this may be one requirement that currently cannot be met locally.
 We are hopeful this will change.

 On a final note, it may be better to have the dignity of choice by putting your loved one’s name down in a few places, since wait lists can be many months or even years.
 Keep calling the appropriate administration person every month or so to check if a space is opened up; most facilities don’t offer places in the order of who has been on the wait list the longest, but rather who they perceive is in the greatest need.
 So it can pay to stay front of mind.